tahaafzal5/AugieGeoTag/README.md

 ## How to clone this repo
 - Using the terminal, `cd` into the diretory where you want to clone this repo
 - Run `git clone https://github.com/tahaafzal5/AugieGeoTag.git`
-- Open the project in your favorite text editor
+- Open the project in your favorite text editor (we recommend Visual Studio Code)

 ## How to run the program
+### Adding the Referenced Libraries
+Sometimes, `.vscode/settings.json` does not link the referenced libraries properly.
+So you will have to do that manually.
+Each IDE has different steps to do this.
+Since we recommend using Visual Studio Code, here are the steps to add referenced libraries for AugieGeoTag:

+- Open the `AugieGeoTag` root directory in Visual Studio Code.
+- With Explorer view open, towards the bottom of the left pane, you will see `JAVA PROJECTS`.
+Expand that and then expand `AugieGeoTag`.
+- Towards the bottom, you will see `Referenced Libraries`.
+Click the `+` button on that option.
+File Explorer/Finder will open.
+- Navigate to `AugieGeoTag/lib/commons-imaging-1.0-alpha2` and select `commons-imaging-1.0-alpha2.jar`.
+- You are all set to compile and run the program now.

+### Compiling and running the program
-- < TO DO >
+- << TO DO >>

 # Making Changes